History of Formula One regulations: 1970s

-Minimum weight increased to 550 kg, safety foam in fuel tanks, no magnesium sheeting to be less than 3 mm thick, 15w red rear light mandatory, head rest required, minimum cockpit dimensions established, combined electrical cutoff and extinguisher external handle required, fuel tanks to meet FIA specifications, six-point harness required, circuit safety criteria established, driver's code of conduct released.
+Minimum weight increased to 550 kg, safety foam in fuel tanks, no magnesium sheeting to be less than 3 mm thick, a 15w red rear light, on the centre-line, mounted as high as possible, became mandatory, head rest required, minimum cockpit dimensions established, combined electrical cutoff and extinguisher external handle required, fuel tanks to meet FIA specifications, six-point harness required, circuit safety criteria established, driver's code of conduct released.

+The first appearance of the red taillight for all Formulae, was not for any one specific reason, but instead was to be switched on by order of the clerk of the course.